ghga-de/ghga-metadata-schema/docs/schema_markdown/policy_url.md

 # Slot: policy_url

-Alternative to pasting the Data Access Policy text.
+An alternative to the Data Access Policy text is to provide the URL for the policy.
+This is useful if the terms of the policy are available online at a resolvable URL.

 URI: [GHGA:policy_url](https://w3id.org/GHGA/policy_url)